Tyvon Branch: Kansas City Chiefs

 On March 10, 2015, Branch signed a one-year contract with the Kansas City Chiefs.

 Arizona Cardinals

 On March 9, 2016, Branch signed a two-year contract with the Arizona Cardinals worth $8 million with $5 million guaranteed until 2018.
-He was placed on injured reserve on October 4, 2016 with a groin injury.
-He was activated off injured reserve on December 2, 2016 prior to Week 13.
-He was placed back on injured reserve on December 13, 2016 after re-injuring his groin.
+He was placed on injured reserve on October 4, 2016, with a groin injury.
+He was activated off injured reserve on December 2, 2016, prior to Week 13.
+He was placed back on injured reserve on December 13, 2016, after re-injuring his groin.

 Branch entered the 2017 as the Cardinals' starting strong safety.
 During Thursday Night Football against the Seattle Seahawks on November 9, 2017, Branch suffered a torn ACL, ending his 2017 season.

 NFL career statistics

+Personal life

+After undergoing season-ending surgery, Branch retired from football in 2017.
+He lives with his family in his hometown of Syracuse, New York.
+Upon retiring, Branch devoted time to charitable work including distributing food and clothing to families in need.
+He co-founded a free youth camp called Central New York (CNY) Football Academy.
+In 2021, Branch was inducted into the Greater Syracuse Sports Hall of Fame.